leegengyu/OverTheWire-Bandit/README.md

 **Bandit Level 18 → Level 19**
 **Key Takeaways**: learn how to log in to a server via SSH without running .bash files (e.g. .bashrc and .bash_logout), using the ssh command with a set of parameters.
-The password for the next level is stored in a file readme in the homedirectory.
+The password for the next level is stored in a file readme in the home directory.
 Unfortunately, someone has modified .bashrc to log you out when you log in with SSH.
 * Command to log in to this level: ssh bandit18@bandit.labs.overthewire.org -p 2220 -t /bin/sh
 * Note: -t parameter in the command forces pseudo-terminal allocation. /bin/sh is another kind of Unix shell.
 Thus, this command runs /bin/sh (*not entirely sure if .bash files are executed, and then /bin/sh is executed, or the case where the .bash files are never executed, or some other case*), preventing us from being logged out immediately upon a successful login.
 * Note: Upon successful login, we observe that each line begins with only a '$' symbol without any prefix such as the green-coloured "bandit18@bandit: $" which we would expect.
 The wall of welcome text by OverTheWire is also missing.
 These differences are due to .bash files not running because of the customised ssh command with the stated parameters.
-* Note: In this case, the last 2 lines in .bashrc is responsible for logging the user out immediately upon successful login.
+* Note: In this case, the last 2 lines in .bashrc are responsible for logging the user out immediately upon successful login.
 * Password for Level 19: IueksS7Ubh8G3DCwVzrTd8rAVOwq3M5x

+**Bandit Level 19 → Level 20**
+**Key Takeaways**: learn how to take on the role of another user, using a setuid binary.
+To gain access to the next level, you should use the setuid binary in the homedirectory.
+Execute it without arguments to find out how to use it.
+The password for this level can be found in the usual place (/etc/bandit_pass), after you have used the setuid binary.
+* Command: ./bandit20-do cat /etc/bandit_pass/bandit20
+* Note: Executing file bandit20-do shows us that the file is a setuid ELF 32-bit LSB executable.
+Running the command allows us to take on the role of user bandit20 temporarily, because of the setuid (set user ID) executable.
+* Password for Level 20: GbKksEFF4yrVs6il55v6gwY5aVje5f0j